 3.Wanted a change

 They felt that natural hair had put them in a box.
 They wanted to try something else and completely change their hair.
 It was also easier to blend their hair in wigs.
-Most of the women I saw spoke about how wanting straight hair would mean pressing their hair regularly, which would be damaging.
+Most of the women I saw spoke about how wanting relaxed looking extensions for black women would mean pressing their hair regularly, which would be damaging.

 There is always a new product or surge of products necessary to maintain their hair.
 They want more manageable hair that won’t go through so much product every wash or style day.